lbormann/darts-caller/README.md

 ### App starts and stops immediately?!

 Check your autodarts-credentials (use email-adress and password).
-If your are facing "failed keycloakautentikation Error", you probably need to disable Two-Factor-Auth!
+If your are facing "failed keycloakauthentication Error (401 invalid_grant)", you probably need to disable Two-Factor-Auth!

 ### Sound is not playing?!